In this article

 Table of contents

-For small companies, business credit cards can be something of a lifeline, helping to cover critical business expenses as they arise—and build credit to boot.
-However, as an organization grows, so will its expenses, which begs the question: how many business credit cards should you have?
+Business credit cards can be something of a lifeline for small business owners, helping to cover critical expenses as they arise—while building credit to boot.
+However, as an organization grows, so will its expenses, which begs the question: How many business credit cards should you have?

-The short answer is that it depends—specifically, on what your company’s needs are, and how reliably it can pay them off.
+There’s no one number that works for every business.
+It depends—specifically, on what your company’s needs are and how reliably you can pay off your credit card debt.
 There are upsides to carrying two or more business credit cards beyond the increased spending power, like sign-up bonuses and rewards programs.

 Should you have multiple business credit cards?

 Having multiple business credit cards can be advantageous for managing cash flow, organizing expenses, and earning perks—all important upsides for any small business.
-Additionally, having multiple cards can increase your company’s total available line of credit, which can be useful in the case of emergencies or unexpected expenses.
+Additionally, having multiple credit accounts can increase your company’s total available line of credit, which can be useful in the case of emergencies or unexpected expenses.

-However, it's crucial to manage these accounts responsibly to avoid falling into debt or negatively affecting your business's credit score.
-After all, American Express, Capital One, Chase, and the rest of the major business credit card issuers report in to the same business credit reporting agencies.
+However, managing these accounts responsibly is crucial to avoid falling into debt or negatively affecting your business's credit score.
+After all, American Express, Capital One, Chase, and the rest of the major business credit card issuers report to the same business credit reporting agencies.

 Some small business owners might find that one or two cards are enough, while others might benefit from having several cards with different purposes and rewards programs.
 For example, if your small business has a lot of travel expenses, you might consider using a card with better travel rewards in addition to your primary credit card.